Improved error estimates for low-regularity integrators using space-time bounds: Introduction

 For the nonlinear wave equation \eqref{NLW2}, the authors in \cite{KleinGordon} proposed a low-regularity integrator which was called the \emph{corrected Lie splitting}.
 It computes approximations $(u_n,v_n) \approx (u(n\tau),\partial_tu(n\tau))$ via

-with wave operator $A(u,v) = (v,\partial_x^2 u)$.
+with wave operator {$A(u,v)^\top = (v,\partial_x^2 u)^\top$}.
 The operator $\varphi_2(-2\tau A)$ is defined by the integral representation

 for $w \in H^1 \times L^2$.
 Similar as in the Schrödinger case, one could equivalently use the functional calculus for $\varphi_2(z) = (e^z-z-1)/z^2$.
-In \cite{KleinGordon}, under a Lipschitz condition on the nonlinearity $g$, it was shown that the scheme \eqref{CorrLie} converges with order $2$ in $H^1 \times L^2$ under the regularity assumption $(u,\partial_t u) \in H^{1+d/4} \times H^{d/4}$ for spatial dimensions $d \in \{1,2,3\}$.
+In \cite{KleinGordon}, under a Lipschitz condition on the nonlinearity $g$, it was shown that the scheme \eqref{CorrLie} converges with order $2$ in $H^1 \times L^2$ under the regularity assumption ${(u_0,v_0)} \in H^{1+d/4} \times H^{d/4}$ for spatial dimensions $d \in \{1,2,3\}$.
 The reason for this additional regularity requirement is that the main part of the local error is roughly of the form

 cf.\ equation (2.26) of \cite{KleinGordon}.
 This term was then estimated (for fixed times) using the triangle inequality and the Sobolev embedding $H^{d/4}(\T^d) \hookrightarrow L^4(\T^d)$.
-For the one-dimensional case $d=1$, the authors in \cite{KleinGordon} also gave a convergence result under the weaker regularity assumption $(u,\partial_tu) \in H^1 \times L^2$.
+For the one-dimensional case $d=1$, the authors in \cite{KleinGordon} also gave a convergence result under the weaker regularity assumption ${(u_0,v_0)} \in H^1 \times L^2$.
 Using an interpolation argument, it was shown that the scheme \eqref{CorrLie} converges almost with order $4/3$ in $H^1 \times L^2$.
-However, the numerical experiments in \cite{KleinGordon} suggested that the convergence is of order $2$ also in this case.
+However, the numerical experiments in \cite{KleinGordon} suggested that the convergence is of order $2$ also in this case. {We also refer to \cite{DiscSol} for a fully discrete error analysis of a frequency-filtered version of the corrected Lie splitting at the even lower regularity $(u_0,v_0) \in H^\gamma \times H^{\gamma-1}$ for $\gamma>0$ in dimensions $d \in \{1,2\}$, where reduced convergence rates were shown under a CFL-type condition.}